SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: Experiment

 \subsection{Results}

 \textbf{DVS128 Gesture:} The DVS128 Gesture dataset is extensively evaluated by numerous algorithms, serving as a benchmark for assessing their efficiency and effectiveness.
 Compared to the other SNN methods, SpikePoint achieves SOTA results with an accuracy of 98.74\%, as shown in Table \ref{table: dvs gesture}.
 Comparing the ANN methods, our SpikePoint model demonstrates superior accuracy compared to lightweight ANN such as EV-VGCNN and VMV-GCN, despite the latter employing a larger number of parameters.
 This indicates that Point Clouds' rich and informative nature may confer an advantage over voxels in conveying complex and meaningful information.
 The current SOTA employed by ANNs utilizes nearly 21 times more parameters than SpikePoint, resulting in a 0.86\% increase in performance.
-Additionally, it should be added that SpikePoint divides a test event stream into many test subsets through the sliding window.
-During the training process, the accuracy of the SpikePoint on the test subsets is 97.1\%.
-The results of a test stream are obtained by counting and voting on the test subsets of a sequence.

 \textbf{Daily DVS:} SpikePoint achieves SOTA on this dataset with 97.92\% accuracy on the testset, and outperforms all ANN and SNN networks.
 Notably, it uses only 0.3\% of its parameters compared to the high-performing ANN network, as shown in Table \ref{table: daily dvs}.
 Upon visualization of the dataset, we find that it has relatively low noise, and the number of events is evenly distributed in the time domain.
 The action description is well captured by the 1024 points sampled using random sampling.
 With this in mind, we conduct the ablation study on this dataset, including the processing of negative values (absolute or [0,1]), the utilization of dual channel inputs, and the techniques employed for feature fusion, which are discussed in detail in the Ablation study.